“How to Reverse Type 2 Diabetes Naturally in Just 2 Weeks (Without Medication)”

 We also embraced satisfying, comforting recipes that fit into our plan.
 If you need inspiration, see 5 Low-Carb Comfort Meals.

-His first meal of the day is at 11:30 AM, followed by a 30-minute, easy-paced walk to aid digestion and maintain steady blood sugar levels.
-Dinner is served around 5:00 PM, with no snacking between meals.
-If he does want something extra, it’s always eaten with the meal, never on its own.
+One of the biggest shifts we made was meal timing for type 2 diabetes: his first meal is at 11:30 AM, followed by a gentle 30-minute walk to aid digestion and keep blood sugar steady.
+Dinner happens around 5:00 PM, with no snacks in between.
+If he does want something extra, we simply add it to the meal—never on its own—to avoid blood sugar spikes.

-Step 2 – Supporting the Gut for Blood Sugar Balance
+Step 2 – Improve Gut Health to Support Blood Sugar Control

 For the deeper science behind the gut–brain link, read The Gut-Brain Stress Connection.